Skip to main content

 Demand rate effective with March 2022 energy use (reflected on April 2022 bills)

-All commercial small and large power rate classes are billed under a three-part (demand) rate.
-The rate structure breaks apart the traditional blended rate to include a Grid Connectivity charge, Energy Charge, and Demand Charge component.
-The following information will help members better understand demand as it relates to their energy use.
+All commercial small and large power rate classes are billed under a three-part (demand) rate comprising a Grid Connectivity charge, Energy Charge, and Demand Charge component.

-Demand refers to the maximum amount of electrical power that is being consumed at a given time, as opposed to energy which is the amount of power used over a period of time.
+Demand refers to the maximum amount of electrical power that is consumed at a given time, as opposed to energy, which is the amount of power used over a period of time.

-The Demand Charge line item that appears on your monthly bill represents the 15-minute interval with the highest amount of electricity used during that billing month – measured in kilowatts (kW).
+The Demand Charge line item that appears on your monthly bill represents the 15-minute interval with the highest amount of electricity used – measured in kilowatts (kW) – during that billing month.

 View Small and Large Power tariff sheets